 In May 2019, Taiwan made history by becoming the first nation in Asia to implement gay marriages.
 This is immense!

 Nowhere else in Asia comes close to this achievement.
-For example, whilst other gay friendly places in Asia like Thailand, Cambodia, Japan, Hong Kong, Nepal and the Philippines may have started discussing the implementation of gay civil union laws (if at all!), no one else has even touched the realm of recognising same sex marriages.
+For example, whilst other gay friendly places in Asia like Thailand, Cambodia, Japan, Hong Kong, Nepal and the Philippines may have started discussing the implementation of gay civil union laws (if at all!), no one else has even touched the realm of recognising gay marriages.
 Except Taiwan!

 So what is it about Taiwan that makes it so gay friendly?
-We met with local boy Po-Hung from Kaohsiung who was also Mr Gay Taiwan 2018.
+We met with gay Taiwanese boy Po-Hung from Kaohsiung who was also Mr Gay Taiwan 2018.
 Po-Hung gave us the full lowdown about the gay life of Taiwan, what it's like growing up gay here and other invaluable local tips.

 Welcome to our blog Po-Hung!
 Please introduce yourself: